Palm-nut vulture: Conservation status

 This species is widespread throughout much of Africa, overall fairly common and with a stable population.
 It is rarer and much more localized in South Africa, although not considered to be under any form of immediate threat in that country.
 That being said, the threats to this species in South Africa are not well understood.
 The low population size makes the species vulnerable to stochastic events.
 In Mozambique Parker (1999) observed that cutting down of coastal forest was threatening breeding habitat.
 The main threat to this species in South Africa is habitat loss.
 Open cast sand dune mining and urban expansion have reduced suitable habitats.

-The cultivation of Raphia palms for its ornamental value is currently increasing providing food and nesting sites.
+The cultivation of Raphia palms for their ornamental value is currently increasing providing food and nesting sites.
 There is also a large portion of its habitat protected by the Isimangaliso Wetland Park.
 There are no current species specific conservation initiatives as this species is the only vulture species in South Africa where the population size is increasing.
 The importance of maintaining this is that the South African satellite population in producing dispersing birds that are contributing to maintaining the Mozambique population (and hence the larger metapopulation).